semihsmg/gcpy/README.md

 Getting Started
 ---------------
-You can edit the destination variable in the calculations.py If do not you should create a C:/gcpy/ destination to your environment.
+You can edit the destination variable in the calculations.py If  you do not want to change it, should create a destination "C:/gcpy/" to your environment.

 Files
 ---------------